Toilet troubleshooting isn’t as difficult as you might think, especially with these six helpful hints for solving the most common toilet problems.

 Conclusion: Troubleshooting Toilets

-It seems that toilets alone cause enough problems to keep many plumbers in business.
-Our goal is to give you the information you need to fix many of these problems yourself.
+In conclusion, it seems that toilets alone cause enough problems to keep many plumbers in business.
+All in all, our goal is to give you the information you need to fix many of these problems yourself.
 But first you need to know toilet troubleshooting; how to diagnose the issues that come up.

 The above are just six common problems that we believe you can diagnose and repair yourself.
 However, if you need more help, click on the resources we’ve provided.
 They’ll give you step-by-step instructions.
-If that doesn’t do the trick, you can always call a trusted local plumber.
+Overall, if that doesn’t do the trick, you can always call a trusted local plumber.